fubark/cyber/docs/hugo/content/docs/toc/data-types.md

 func endsWith(self, suffix string) bool
 -- Returns whether the string ends with `suffix`.

-func find(self, needle string) float?
+func find(self, needle string) int?
 -- Returns the first index of substring `needle` in the string or `none` if not found.

-func findAnyRune(self, set string) float?
+func findAnyRune(self, set string) int?
 -- Returns the first index of any UTF-8 rune in `set` or `none` if not found.

-func findRune(self, needle float) float?
+func findRune(self, needle int) int?
 -- Returns the first index of UTF-8 rune `needle` in the string or `none` if not found.

-func insert(self, idx float, str string) string
+func insert(self, idx int, str string) string
 -- Returns a new string with `str` inserted at index `idx`.

 func isAscii(self) bool
 -- Returns whether the string contains all ASCII runes.

-func len(self) float
+func len(self) int
 -- Returns the number of UTF-8 runes in the string.

 func less(self, str string) bool